Breakfast Habits To Avoid for Weight Loss After 50, Say Experts

 Only drinking coffee

-Ditto for pancakes.
-Two homemade waffles or pancakes can pack around 50 grams of fast-burning carbs thanks to the refined white flour from which they are typically made.
-But don't forget step two before you start forking them into your mouth: You pour on the syrup, aka, liquid sugar.
-A 2-tablespoon serving contains 22 grams of added sugars and 110 calories, but come on, who uses just two tablespoons of the sweet stuff?
-What's more, most commercial syrups—we're looking at you Mrs. Butterworth—are made of high fructose corn syrup, corn syrup, water, salt, and cane syrup.
+A two-tablespoon serving contains about 24 grams of added sugars and 100 calories, but who uses just two tablespoons of the sweet stuff?
+What's more, most commercial syrups (we're looking at you, Mrs. Butterworth's) are made of high fructose corn syrup, corn syrup, water, salt, and cane syrup.
 High levels of sugar, especially fructose from high fructose-laden pancake syrup, increase inflammation in the body, according to a study in Nature Communications.

 Filling up a smoothie bowl

 A smoothie bowl made with high-protein Greek yogurt can be a terrific breakfast for weight loss, except when you load it up with tons of toppings.
 Adding tons of nuts, granola, and honey for sweetness can add up to hundreds of calories that you don't need if you're trying to drop pounds.
 Another unhelpful habit is having a smoothie as your beverage with a full breakfast.